keruDev/postit-rs/README.md

 ```

 Here is a list of useful commands to get started:
-- `postit help`: displays a list of all possible commands.
+- `postit help`: a list of all possible commands.
-- `postit example`: displays an example on how to use every other command.
+- `postit docs`: documentation and use examples for every command.
-- `postit flag`: displays information about commonly used flags.
+- `postit flag`: documentation and use examples for flags.

 ## From 0.1.x to 0.2.x